Trusts

 How do you ensure that each family member receives their due inheritance without entering probate or disclosing what each beneficiary gets?
 Protect your assets from probate and your family from infighting by establishing a trust.

 There are many types of trusts to consider for your estate planning.
-Contact us at the Bassett Murray Law Group, PLLC, for help creating trusts in Ann Arbor, MI.
+Contact us at the Bassett Murray Law Group, PLLC, for help creating trusts in Ann Arbor and Petoskey, MI.

 What Are Trusts?